 Carbon Trust has been working with the marine energy industry since 2003, delivering £50 million of innovation in wave and tidal stream energy technology.

-Carbon Trust is a leading independent authority on marine energy.
+The Carbon Trust is a leading independent authority on marine energy.
 Since launching the Marine Energy Challenge in 2003 we have worked to understand the barriers facing the industry as it moves towards commercialisation and worked with innovative companies to overcome and remove these barriers.
-The focus of our work is to reduce the cost of energy from wave and tidal energy.
+The focus of our work has been to reduce the cost of energy from wave and tidal energy.

-More recently, the Marine Farm Accelerator programme has been launched by the Carbon Trust in collaboration with the Offshore Renewable Energy Catapult centre to accelerate development and proving of essential technology for marine energy first arrays and enable future cost savings.
-The Marine Farm Accelerator is a joint industry programme – Carbon Trust is working with industry partners to agree innovation areas, then to support research, demonstration and deployment of technologies that will reduce risk and cost for early wave and tidal arrays.
+The Marine Farm Accelerator programme was launched by the Carbon Trust in collaboration with the Offshore Renewable Energy Catapult centre to accelerate development and proving of essential technology for marine energy first arrays and enable future cost savings.
+The Marine Farm Accelerator was a joint industry programme, working with industry partners to agree innovation areas, and support research, demonstration and deployment of technologies to reduce risk and cost for early wave and tidal arrays.

 Our report Accelerating Marine Energy provides our view on how the cost of wave and tidal energy can be brought down by supporting innovation in devices and in the supply chain, and case studies of technologies supported by the Marine Energy Accelerator.

 Carbon Trust led the Marine Technology Innovation Needs Assessment for the Low Carbon Innovation Coordination Group, which analyses the commercial potential and key economic benefits to the UK of wave and tidal stream energy.

 Technical overview of wave and tidal stream energy (55kb, pdf) 2006